 Feldman’s early work revealed that universities were necessary, but not sufficient, for technology-based economic development.
 These findings launched a new area of investigation into university technology transfer.
 She has written extensively on the process and mechanics of the commercialization of academic research.
 Feldman’s most recent work explores emerging industries, entrepreneurship and the process of regional transformation – topics covered in the edited book, Cluster Genesis: the origins of technology-based economic development.
 She has written extensively on the early development and growth of biotechnology, as an example of a transformative technology.
 In 2010, she completed a study of the industrial applications of optical science, which demonstrated typologies of places that were able to sustain industrial optics through a variety of economic development strategies.

-While at the Rotman School of Management at the University of Toronto, Feldman worked with Roger Martin, a former director of Monitor Company on a series of papers that examine Jurisdictional Advantage.
-This work, which examines how places construct unique, not easily replicated economic advantage, has been published in The Brookings Papers on Economic Policy and Research Policy.
-Maryann Feldman was Principal Investigator on a National Science Foundation Project ( SciSIP 0947814) that examined state economic development policies.
-This work aims to understand what policies are most appropriate in different ecosystems and under different economic conditions.
+While at the Rotman School of Management at the University of Toronto, Feldman worked with Roger Martin, a former director of Monitor Company on a series of papers that examine Jurisdictional Advantage and how places construct unique, not easily replicated, economic advantage.

-Currently Feldman is actively engaged in researching the industrial genesis of the Research Triangle region, in a joint project with Nichola Lowe.
+Currently, Feldman is actively engaged in researching the industrial genesis of the Research Triangle region, in a joint project with Nichola Lowe.
 The project follows the development of the regional economy over a 50 year time period using a unique database of 3200 entrepreneurial ventures and attempts to understand the institutional dynamics that created a vibrant regional economy.
-This work provides a replicable template for integrating large datasets to use in the study of regional economies.
+This research approach is being replicated in other entrepreneurially active regions including: Sophia Antipolis, France; Austin, TX; and Chatanooga, TN.